OKR@it-economics 2018-2021: Our Top 12 Lessons Learned

 How important is the implementation and successful use of OKRs to us as a company?
 Are we ready to make this investment?
 Unclear communication channels and responsibilities result in unnecessary additional work and frustration - keyword "ballast".
 If no one knows what rounds there are and where what is decided, only one thing arises: Total confusion.
 A half-hearted implementation and sporadic communication is not effective and costs significantly more time and nerves in the long run than a thorough setup at the beginning.
 If you want to bring in a good harvest or achieve a good return, you first have to invest something - it's worth it.

-Since the introduction of [email protected] we experienced the twelve lessons listed with varying intensity and learned a lot from them.
+Since the introduction of OKR@it-economics, we have experienced the twelve lessons listed with varying degrees of intensity and have learned a lot as a result.
 One or two painful realizations have led to extensive adjustments to the OKR system and we are always trying something new.
 We're staying tuned and evolving - every cycle.

 After a little over two years of working with the OKR framework, we were able to learn some elementary things - essentially the following: The theory and practical application of a framework are two completely different things; the participation of all team members is essential for success.
 The introduction using the top-down principle is no longer up-to-date and does not fit into agile companies in the VUCA environment.